ahmedbham/appgw-pep-webapp-pep-sqlserver/appgw-appsvc-sqldb/README.md

   * on Azure Portal, search for `virtual machines`
   * select the VM that was created earlier
   * on the `bastion host blade` use `Password` to log in

-* run the following commands:
+* run the following commands to install az cli and jq utility:

 ```bash
 sudo apt update